Health Benefits of Pomegranate Vinegar (With Recipes)

 Korean Pomegranate Vinegar

-Lately, Koreans have been actively marketing the virtues of vinegar drinks and have used celebrities to market their respective brands.
+Lately, Koreans have been actively marketing the virtues of vinegar drinks and used celebrities to market their respective brands.

 There are several Korean brands that specialize in fruit vinegar.
 Among the most popular are pomegranate vinegar, persimmon vinegar, and raspberry vinegar.
-You can find them at most of Korean grocery stores.
+You can find them at most of the Korean grocery stores.

 Pomegranate Vinegar Salad Dressing Recipe with Mustard